 Dr. Joseph Brown is an active educator and trombonist currently living in Southeastern Ohio.
-He is currently adjunct faculty at Ohio University, where he teaches courses in Rock History and Music Education.
+He is currently adjunct faculty at Ohio University, where he teaches courses in Rock History, Music Education, and Music Theory.
 Joe is also adjunct faculty at Alamance Community College in Graham, NC, where he teaches online courses in Music Appreciation and Jazz History.

 Joe has performed with the West Virginia Symphony, River Cities Symphony, Notre Dame Festival Orchestra, Victoria Bach Festival Orchestra, Dallas Brass, the Peoria Symphony Orchestra, Round Rock Symphony, Western Piedmont Symphony, Salisbury Symphony, the Carolinas Wind Orchestra, the Cab Calloway Orchestra, the Legends of Beach, Drei Bones trombone trio, High Country Brass, King Street Brass, the Piedmont Jazz Collective, the Palmetto Posaunen, and aboard the Regent Seven Seas Navigator.
 He has performed at the Midwest Band and Orchestra Clinic in Chicago, IL, International Trombone Festivals in Austin, TX, Nashville, TN, and Paris, France, the American Bandmasters Association Convention, and the Piccolo Spoleto Festival in Charleston, SC.
 Joe has shared the stage with artists such as: Joseph Alessi, James Markey, Ben van Dijk, Allen Vizutti, Eddie Daniels, Chris Vidala, Rick Simerly, and Wycliffe Gordon.
-He is a member of the International Trombone Association, Ohio Music Educators Association, National Association for Music Education, College Music Society, Pi Kappa Lambda, American Federation of Musicians, and a former member of MENC, NCMEA, and TMEA.
+He is a member of the International Trombone Association, Ohio Music Educators Association, National Association for Music Education, College Music Society, Pi Kappa Lambda, American Federation of Musicians (Local 179 - Marietta, OH), and a former member of MENC, NCMEA, and TMEA.
 Joe is also proud to be an honorary member of Phi Mu Alpha Sinfonia, Rho Tau chapter.
-Joe lives in Athens, OH with his wife Dr. Laura Brown, Assistant Professor of Music Therapy at Ohio University, and their amazing and wonderful daughters Morgan (4) and Caroline (1).
+Joe lives in Athens, OH with his wife Dr. Laura Brown, Assistant Professor of Music Therapy at Ohio University, and their amazing and wonderful daughters Morgan (5) and Caroline (2).